beorn-/highlander/README.md

 ## What Highlander proxy is

 * Highlander is a L4 reverse proxy accepting `n` connections
-* Highlander picks the first available connection and stores its uint64 `X-Highlander-Weight` header
+* Highlander picks the first available connection and stores its uint64 `highlander_weight` url parameter
-* Highlander prefers any new connection with a bigger uint64 value in the `X-Highlander-Weight` header
+* Highlander prefers any new connection with a bigger uint64 value in the `highlander_weight` url parameter
 * Highlander outputs to one `remote_write` compatible external endpoint

 ## What Highlander proxy will be